CrossRealms/Splunk-Integration-for-NetDocuments/README.md

-# Splunk-Add-on-for-NetDocuments
+# Splunk-Integration-for-NetDocuments

-Splunk Add-on for NetDocuments Logs Collection
+Splunk Add-on and App for NetDocuments Logs

 ## UCC Document